ErykMroczek/moparse/README.md

 # *moparse* - Modelica language parser

+**This crate is no longer maintained.
+Parser was included directly into [mofmt](https://github.com/ErykMroczek/mofmt).
+Any further development will happen there**.

 *moparse* is a parser for the [Modelica](https://modelica.org/) language.

 I have created it to use it as a crate/library in my other tools like